j-applese3d/limestone-babbler/README.md

+# Purpose

+The idea here is to enable one to study bird calls without having to read the name of the track being played, or manually starting playback.

 # Requirements

 * PHP.
 Only tested on PHP 8, but nothing special in there, and you could copy the same logic anywhere